-If you are a veteran who qualifies for a 100 percent disability rating from the U.S. Department of Veterans Affairs (VA), you are entitled to additional benefits not afforded to other veterans.
+Veterans who qualify for a 100 percent disability rating from the U.S. Department of Veterans Affairs (VA) are entitled to additional benefits not afforded to other veterans.
 Below is a list of benefits for 100 percent disabled veterans and their dependents.

 When enrolling in the VA health care system, each veteran is assigned to a priority group.
-VA uses priority groups to balance demand for VA health care enrollment with resources.
-Due to your disability status, you will be eligible to enroll in Healthcare Priority Group 1, with no co-payments required.
+The VA uses priority groups to balance demand for VA health care enrollment with resources.
+Veterans with a 100 percent disability rating are eligible to enroll in Health Care Priority Group 1, with no co-payments required.

 Home health care

 Medically related travel benefits

 Dependent’s health care (if dependents are not eligible under TRICARE)

 Service members or veterans with a permanent and total service-connected disability may be entitled to a grant from the VA to help build a new specially adapted house, adapt a home they already own or buy a house and modify it to meet their disability-related requirements.
 Eligible veterans or service members may now receive up to three grants, with the total dollar amount not to exceed the maximum allowable.
 Previous grant recipients who received assistance of less than the current maximum allowable may be eligible for an additional grant.

 The VA may approve a grant of not more than 50 percent of the cost of building, buying or adapting existing homes or paying to reduce indebtedness on a currently owned home that is being adapted, up to $64,960.
 In certain instances, the full grant amount may be applied toward remodeling cost.

 The VA may approve a benefit amount up to $12,992 for necessary adaptations to a service member’s or veteran’s residence or to help him or her acquire a residence already adapted with special features for his or her disability.
 This grant may also be used to purchase and adapt a home or to make adaptations to a family member’s home in which they will reside.